Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-03.md

 F> ~~~
 F> A) Client authenticates using a strong mechanism (e.g., SCRAM) F> B) Client requests secret SASL-HT token
+F> C) Service returns SASL-HT token
 F>    <normal client-server interaction here>
-F> C) Connection between client and server gets interrupted F>    (e.g., WiFi ↔ GSM switch)
+F> D) Connection between client and server gets interrupted.
+F>    For example because of a WiFi ↔ GSM switch
-F> D) Client resumes previous session using the token from B F> E) Client requests secret SASL-HT token
+F> E) Client resumes previous session using SASL-HT
+F> F) Service revokes the sucessfully used SASL-hT token F> G) Client requests new secret SASL-HT token
 F>    [goto C]
 F> ~~~
 Figure: Example sequence using SASL-HT

+The HT-* mechanism requires an accompanying application protocol specific extension, which allows clients to requests a new SASL-HT token.
 An example application protocol specific extension based on SASL-HT is [@XEP-ISR-SASL2].
+This XMPP ([@RFC6120]) extension protocol allows, amoungst other things, B) and C),

 Since the token is not salted, and only one hash iteration is used, the HT-* mechanism is not suitable to protect long-lived shared secrets (e.g. "passwords").
 You may want to look at [@RFC5802] for that.